 This list is used by its members to announce and discuss theory, research, critical discourse, publications, conferences, networking and curatorial approaches in the field of screen based dance, including single screen cinema or television works, installation and net based work.

 This mailing list aims at creating online a collective space for reflection on alternatives, through art, to the established political system.
+This list has been retained 05/09/14.
+Existing subscribers may access the archives.
+The list won't allow new subscriptions or posts.

 This list is used for the collaboration and the sharing of good practice in the teaching, learning and assessment of art and design subjects, in the MEG (mixed economy group) colleges.

-List for announcements from the AHRC ICT Methods Network and discussion surrounding its activities
+List for announcements from the AHRC ICT Methods Network and discussion surrounding its activities This list has been retained 14/08/14.
+Existing subscribers may access archives, the list won't accept any new posts or subscribers.

 This list is intended for people interested in the material dimensions of missionary encounters, and particularly the ways these have shaped the development of museum collections.
 It should also be of interest to people interested in the commemoration of the missionary past through a range of heritage processes, from monuments to reconciliation ceremonies and reenactments.